-Brazil always brings images of carnival and revelry, but it also boasts of greats forests, awesome beaches, warm, friendly people and a wide diversity and mixture of culture and races.
+Brazil always brings images of carnival and revelry, but it also boasts of great forests, awesome beaches, warm, friendly people, and a wide diversity and mixture of culture and races.
 It is also often the top choice of most travelers as a great travel destination.

 - Don’t carry a lot of cash and display jewelry in public.
 The crime rate is high and pickpockets are commonplace.